HOW BAST CAN SERVE YOU

 WE PRACTICE WHAT WE TEACH!

-BAST Licensed Trainers are all passionate about singing teaching, maintain their own professional development and run their own busy teaching studios and businesses in the UK, USA and Australia.
+BAST Licensed Trainers are all passionate about singing teaching, maintain their own professional development and run their own busy teaching studios and businesses working with singers of all levels, from all corners of the world, online and face-to-face.

 The combined total of teaching experience between the BAST trainers is 70 plus years, both in the private sector and for specialist music courses at Paul McCartney’s Liverpool Institute of Performing Arts (LIPA), University of Chester and the Academy of Contemporary Music (ACM).
-Each trainer brings with them their own speciality areas such as experience, training and qualifications related to music, performance and education; genre specific knowhow of classical, jazz, musical theatre and contemporary music, as well as expertise in studio engineering, vocal science, performing art medicine, musical directing, artist development, performers mindset and wellness coaching.
+Each trainer brings with them their own speciality areas such as experience, training and qualifications related to music, performance and education; genre-specific knowhow of contemporary music, jazz and musical theatre, as well as expertise in allied health, studio production, songwriting, choral arranging, vocal science, performing arts medicine, musical directing, artist development, performers mindset and wellness coaching.

 - functional anatomy and physiology of the voice and respiratory system